morind/cityzendata.github.io/_drafts/2015-03-11-tickToPower.markdown

 ## Part two : extract data from the timestamp ##

-Remember that each impulse are timestamped, so delta time between to 2 impulses give us how much time we took for consume 1WH.
+Remember that each impulse are timestamped, so delta time between two impulses give us how much time we took for consume 1WH.
 We can simply deduce power with the division below.

     1WH / DeltaT = Power